 In the 34 years he worked as a Hollywood filmmaker, Robert Mulligan left us with so many wonderful films about children.
 Who can forget Jimmy Piersall in Fear Strikes Out (1957), Scout in To Kill A Mockingbird (1962), Joe Ferone in Up the Down Staircase (1967) or Dani Trant in The Man in the Moon (1991)?
 They were kids who dared to explore the classrooms, backyards and neighborhood streets of their youth, never once knowing what they'd find.
 They were the heroes in the films of a director who specialized in making movies about the wonders of discovery.

 For my money, though, the most interesting period in Mulligan’s career occurred in the early 1970’s with what I consider to be his two finest films: Summer of ‘42 (1971) and The Other (1972).
-With both films, his aesthetic really took off, and so, too, did his advanced understanding of the juvenile psyche.
-If Summer of ‘42 was beautiful in its descriptions of a boy who understands the true meaning of love, then The Other is chilling in its portrait of a boy who has learned how to kill.
+If Summer of ‘42 was enchanting in its description of a boy who experiences first love, then The Other is chilling in its portrait of a boy who has learned how to kill.

 On the day Robert Mulligan died, the first movie I thought about was The Other.
 Not To Kill A Mockingbird.
 Not Summer of '42.
 No, not even Same Time, Next Year (1978) but, oddly enough, The Other.
 Ever since my childhood I had being vaguely familiar with the movie because of Mulligan’s name and because I had often seen the VHS in video stores during my youth.
 Then, in October 2008, I took a deep breath and rented it for the first time.
 I was absolutely shellshocked.
 It was one of the scariest movies I had ever seen.
 And by the time of Mulligan’s death a couple of months later, on December 20, 2008, I still had not recovered from the experience of watching the movie.
 I don’t believe I ever have.